TL;DR

 - Be precise: Avoid vague or overly broad labels.

-- Use actionable terms: Ensure the name directly reflects the issue.
+- Use descriptive terms: Ensure the name directly reflects the issue.

 - Keep it simple: Use clear language that everyone can understand.